gitter-badger/PVPScores/README.md

-# PVPScoresPlugin
+# PVPScores
-A plugin that allows an easy way to manage PVP matches and scoreboards.
+A plugin that gives server owners an easy way to manage PVP matches and scoreboards.
 ## Dependencies
 <a href="http://scriptcraftjs.org">ScriptCraft</a><br>
 This plugin (like ScriptCraft) works with any Bukkit/Spigot server.
 ## Installation
-Install <a href="http://scriptcraftjs.org">ScriptCraft</a>, download the latest PVPScoresPlugin release <a href="https://github.com/bitsol/PVPScoresPlugin/tree/master/PVPScoresPlugin">from here</a>, and extract the zip folder to your ScriptCraft plugin directory.
+Install <a href="http://scriptcraftjs.org">ScriptCraft</a>, download the latest PVPScores release <a href="https://github.com/bitsol/PVPScoresPlugin/tree/master/PVPScoresPlugin">from here</a>, and extract the zip folder to your ScriptCraft plugin directory.
 ## Usage
 All of the commands are ops-only (for good reason!)
 Here is a (sort of) up-to-date list of commands: